Get help if you’re behind with your energy bills

 You might be able to repay your debt directly from your benefits through the Fuel Direct Scheme.

-A fixed amount will automatically be taken from your benefits to cover what you owe, plus an extra amount for your current use.
+A fixed amount will automatically be taken from your benefits to cover what you owe.
+If you agree, they might take an extra amount for your current use.

 It can be more convenient than having a prepayment meter fitted (which your supplier might try to do if you can’t agree a payment plan) and you won’t risk running out of gas or electricity.